Procurement lead time: Definition, formula, and how to reduce it

 4. Multiple sourcing strategies

-- Do you have secondary suppliers in place in case of delays with your primary vendor?
+- Do you have secondary suppliers ready if your primary vendor is late?

-- Are you sourcing from multiple regions to mitigate risks like tariffs or supply chain disruptions?
+- Are you sourcing from multiple regions to reduce exposure to local disruptions?

-- If a supplier goes out of business, how quickly can you find a replacement?
+- If a supplier goes out of business, how quickly can you replace them?

 Addressing misconceptions about procurement lead time